gech71/leaseFlow/README.md

 -   **Process**:
     1. Upon successful token validation in Step 1, the `/portal/connect` page renders a client component (`ConnectionSuccessPage`).
     2. This component immediately calls a Server Action (`setPortalSessionAction`).
-    3. The Server Action sets a secure, `HttpOnly` cookie named `leaseflow_portal_access_token` containing the validated token.
+    3. The Server Action sets a secure, `HttpOnly` cookie named `nibrental_portal_access_token` containing the validated token.
     4. The user is then automatically redirected to `/portal/billing`.
 -   **Files**:
     -   `src/app/portal/connect/client-page.tsx` (Calls the action)